Skip to content

 If you're building the vanilla master branch, the most likely cause is using an unsupported version of GCC.
 In this case, install the version specified in the Developer Toolchain instructions.

-If building your own branch, it is possibly you have increased the firmware size over the 1MB limit.
+If building your own branch, it is possible that you have increased the firmware size over the 1MB limit.
 In this case you will need to remove any drivers/modules that you don't need from the build.

 macOS: Too many open files error